General terms and conditions

 4.3.

-The client can terminate the agreement at any time without any notice period and without any compensation being due if Titeca clearly falls short on its own commitments as described in the present general terms and conditions (article 6.1) and, if applicable, in the order letter.
+The client may terminate the contract at any time, without compliance with a notice period and without payment of compensation, if Titeca manifestly fails to perform its own commitments, as defined in these general terms and conditions (point 6.1.) and, where applicable, in the assignment letter.

 The client shall in any case serve notice upon Titeca before actually terminating the agreement.